Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================
 Wire the sensor to a Teensy on a breadboard, according to http://playground.arduino.cc/Main/TSL1402R and/or consult the schematics in the TSL1402R datasheet, link above.

 Change each pin assignment in the code carefully to match your wiring and model of Teensy.
-Teensy 3.6 is what I set the pins to originally and thus needs no changes in the code, but the wires still need to follow the pin assignments.
+Teensy 3.6 is what I set the pins to originally and thus needs no changes in the code, but the wires from Teensy 3.x to the sensor chip still need to connect to the sensor correctly, of course.

 In Arduino IDE, clicking File/Preferences brings up a dialog showing settings and Arduino Sketchbook Location.